howowi/orm-awx-deploy/README.md

-# orm-awx-deploy
-Deploy AWX on OKE using Oracle Resource Manager
+# Deploy AWX on OKE using Oracle Resource Manager